joergkrause/svogv/src/demo/README.md

 That's it.

 > The build script copies the data to _/../../dist/demo_ folder and executes the 'http-server' on port 3000, then.
 The default browser opens automatically.
 Enjoy!

 The demo ist part of the complete project as shown on Github.

 ![](/docs/images/DemoInstruction.png)

+> If an `ERRADRINUSE` message occurs you may have to change the port to something other than 3000.

 #### Explanation